HoneyBadger919/prt_3_team5/README.md

 ## Usage

-To use this contract clone locally the present repository, then upload the files cointained in the folder `interfaces` and the `tokenFund.sol` on Remix keeping the same directory type in the workspace.
+To use this contract clone locally the present repository, then upload the files contained in the folder `interfaces` and the `tokenFund.sol` on Remix keeping the same directory type in the workspace.
 Once you correctly loaded the files in the Remix IDE you should see the interface like the following image

 ![intial_setup](./images/1.setup.png)